cryptic-resolver/cr.rb/README.md

 # A normal definition
 #
 # NOTICE:
-#   We MUST keep the key downcase
+#   We MUST keep the key in lower case.
 #   We use a key 'disp' to display its original form
 #   Because the case sometimes contains details to help we understand
 #